STIXProject/stixproject.github.io/documentation/concepts/composition/index.md

   </cybox:Object>
 </indicator:Observable>
 {% endhighlight %}{% endcapture %}{% include expander.html section="composition3" %}
    * As an observable pattern this characterizes a condition where any object of the given type has property values matching all of the specified property field patterns.
-In other words, it is defining a logical AND across the set of property value patterns specified on the object. {% include expand_link.html text="Example »" section="composition4" %}
+In other words, it is defining a logical AND across the set of property value patterns specified on the object. {% include expand_link.html section="composition4" %}
 {% capture expandable %}
 {% highlight xml linenos %}
 <indicator:Observable id="example:Observable-c9ca84dc-4542-4292-af54-3c5c914ccbbc">